jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 An end-to-end testing framework used to automate browser testing across Chromium, Firefox, and WebKit.

 ### PurchasesService
-A service class that handles database operations related to purchases.
+A service class that extends DatabaseService and handles database operations related to purchases, including creation, verification, and status updates of purchase records.

 ## R